 Why do I trace my diagram?

 I trace my diagrams instead of just copying and pasting them from Google or my textbooks for a few good reasons.
 All of which have nothing to do with how bad I am at drawing.
 The first reason is that I hardly ever find perfect images.
 There’s always something missing or different from what I’m looking for.
 Tracing adds personal modifications that match my study notes, so I have the perfect diagrams for them.
-It also helps me to learn faster because I am a visual learner.
+It also helps me learn faster because I am a visual learner.
 So, I remember better when I have drawn my diagrams.

 Lastly, it is relaxing—not as relaxing as a colouring book (obviously), but relaxing enough.
 So, I tend to trace my diagrams during study breaks.
 It’s fun and productive at the same time.
 That is basically how I trace diagrams in Procreate on the iPad; hopefully it can help you do the same.
-Unless you’re a great artist who enjoys drawing, of course.
+Unless you’re a great artist who actually enjoys drawing, of course.